Mark-Kramer/Case-Studies-Python/content/08/basic-visualizations-and-descriptive-statistics-of-spike-train-data.md

 **A.** The plot function receives three inputs.
 The first input defines the $x$-axis values for the plot, which here are the spike times.
 The second input is itself a function:

-    np.ones_like(SpikesLow).
+    np.ones_like(SpikesLow)

 The function `ones_like` produces an array filled entirely with 1s that is the same dimensions as `SpikesLow`.
 The last input to `plot` instructs Python to display the data using the dot symbol.
 To summarize, we’re calling the `plot` command to display

 * $x$-axis values: spike times in the low ambient light condition
 * $y$-axis values: 1

-as blue dots.
+as dots.
 The next two commands set the range of the $x$-axis (in this case from 0 s to 5 s) and provide an $x$-axis label.
 The last command removes the $y$-axis tick marks since they don't carry any real information in this case.

 </div>

 +++

-In the plot of the spike train above each spike time corresponds to a blue dot at a $y$-axis value of 1.
+In the plot of the spike train above each spike time corresponds to a dot at a $y$-axis value of 1.
 The value on the $y$-axis is arbitrary.
 We could have chosen to use a $y$-axis value of 2 or -100 or 412.
 What matters is the $x$-axis, which indicates the time at which each spike occurs in the 5 s interval.

 To compare the spiking in the low- and high-light conditions, we can plot both in the same figure:
 <a id="fig:8.2b"></a>